 Kansas came out swinging, leading 14-7 at half and tying the game at 28 with less than five minutes left.
 TCU then went on a drive that drained the rest of the clock and kicked the game-winning field goal with just seconds left.

 Postgame fireworks were a must on a downright gorgeous north Texas night.

 I can now say that I’ve experienced a game day from every aspect of TCU.
 I won’t get comfortable with the suite life, but I can’t say I’d be able to pass this one up if offered again.

 And with that, the 2021 Road to CFB regular season comes to a close.
 Annually I take off Week 13 to watch the Ohio State-Michigan game as well as visit family in Ohio for Thanksgiving.

 However, for the first time along the tour, I’ll be heading to the postseason.
-Keep an eye out for the Big 12 Championship game, a pair of local bowl games, and the FCS National Championship.
+Keep an eye out for the Big 12 Championship game, bowl games, and the FCS National Championship.